Lee (Korean surname): Jeonju clan

-During its reign, the House of Yi consolidated its effective rule over the territory of current Korea, encouraged the entrenchment of Confucian ideals and doctrines in Korean society, imported and adapted Chinese culture, and promoted classical Korean culture, trade, science, literature, and technology.
+During its reign, the House of Yi consolidated its effective rule over the territory of current Korea, which encouraged the entrenchment of Confucian ideals and doctrines in Korean society, imported and adapted Chinese culture, and promoted classical Korean culture, trade, science, literature, and technology.

 As of 2005, the pretender to the Joseon throne is Yi Seok.
 Members of the different branches of Jeonju Yi survived until the formation of the current Republic of Korea.
 Many families claim membership in the House of Yi, but few actually descend from this lineage.
 South Korea's first president, Syngman Rhee, claims descent from the lineage.

 Gyeongju clan

 The founder of the Gyeongju clan was Yi Al-pyeong (李謁平), one of the village headmen who chose Park Hyeokgeose as the first King of Silla.
 According to the Samguk Sagi, the Yi name was officially bestowed on the family by King Yuri around 9 CE.

-Notable present-day members of this clan includes: Lee "Faker" Sang-hyeok (professional League of Legends player and mid-laner for T1), Lee "Gumayusi" Min-hyeong (professional League of Legends player and bot-laner for T1), Lee Je-no (member of the South Korean boy group NCT), Lee Byung-chul (founder of Samsung Group), Lee Kun-hee (the late Samsung Chairman) and Lee Myung-bak (former president of South Korea).

-The Gyeongju Yi clan, according to the 2000 South Korean census, numbered over 1.4 million individuals, making it the most numerous of the clans that bear the surname Yi.
+The Gyeongju Yi clan, according to the 2000 South Korean census, numbered over 1.4 million individuals.

+Jinwi clan

+The Jinwi Lee clan is based on the old names of Jinwi-gun, the current Gyeonggi Province, Pyeongtaek-si, and Jinwi-myeon.
+The Jinwi Lee clan involved in political education for the royal family and served as an adviser to the king and teacher to the crown prince for generations of Goryeo Dynasty.
+The Jinwi clan is a family that turned out six queens during the Joseon Dynasty.
+Lee Bang, who served as an adviser to the king and a teacher to the crown prince in the early Goryeo Dynasty, is the founder.
+Lee Bang's ancestors are the descendant of Lee Geomyeong, an ancestor of Gyeongju Lee Clan.

 Pyeongchang clan

 The founder of the Pyeongchang clan was Yi Gwang, an official and military commander during the Joseon Dynasty.
 Yi Seung-hun, who was the first person that brought Catholicism to Korea, was a member of this clan.
-This was an yangban clan, founded somewhere between 1580 and 1607.
+This was a yangban clan, founded somewhere between 1580 and 1607.

 Deoksu clan

 The founder of this clan was Yi Dong-su, an official of the Goryeo period.
-This was a prominent yangban clan during the Joseon Dynasty, producing figures including the legendary admiral Yi Sun-shin and the highly influential government official and philosopher Yi I. The clan takes immense pride in producing both Korea's top military commander and arguably top scholar.
+This was a prominent yangban clan during the Joseon Dynasty, producing figures including the legendary admiral Yi Sun-sin and the highly influential government official and philosopher Yi I. The clan takes immense pride in producing both Korea's top military commander and arguably top scholar.
 Both Yi Sun-shin and Yi I are depicted on South Korea's money and have taekwondo forms named in their honor.
-The clan seat, corresponds to Deoksu-hyeon, an old division of what is now Kaep'ung County, North Korea.
+The clan seat, corresponds to Deoksu-hyeon, an old division of what is now Kaepung County, North Korea.